 How WebRTC Development Can Be Useful for Your Business

-The emergence of peer-to-peer networks has given rise to a whole new way of interacting with the vastness of the Internet.
+The emergence of peer-to-peer networks and ecommerce marketplaces have given rise to a whole new way of interacting with the vastness of the Internet.
 Traditional Internet activities were limited to client-server interactions, where end users access content stored on different servers, and different end users can communicate with each other through the assistance of some servers that mediate the process.
 With peer-to-peer networks, however, end users are able to communicate and exchange data with each other directly, without needing the facilitation of an intermediate server.

 One of the most popular technologies that bring the power of peer-to-peer networks is WebRTC.
 In this article, we take a close look at this technology and see how using it can be greatly beneficial to many businesses.

 WebRTC Overview: The Value of a WebRTC Developer

 Initially released by Google in May 2011, WebRTC is an open-source collection of protocols and APIs to enable real-time communication via peer-to-peer connections, typically through browsers.
 It has since been standardized jointly by the World Wide Web Consortium (W3C) and the Internet Engineering Task Force (IETF).
 Currently, it is being supported by Google, Mozilla, and Opera.

 WebRTC enables a wide range of activities over peer-to-peer networks, including video and audio calling and conferencing, instant messaging, file sharing, and video or audio live streaming, including desktop sharing.
 These activities may be done between the browsers of two or more end users, also referred to as peers in the context of peer-to-peer networks, without having to pass through any central server to facilitate the communication.
 The technology is composed of three major components, which are:

 - Media Capture and Stream – This component, which may be called through the method getUserMedia, allows developers to access the recording and streaming devices of a peer, such as their device’s cameras and microphones.